Initializing

 Because any interruption, context switch, or sharing of the CPU core that these jobs run on could cause skipped leader slots or unfull blocks, Firedancer expects them to get a dedicated core.
 This means on machines with a hyperthreaded CPU, the hyperthreaded pair of these tiles should be switched to offline.

-This stage looks to see if the CPU is hyperthreaded, and will switch the pair of these tiles to offline
+This stage looks to see if the CPU is hyperthreaded, and will print a warning for the operator if the pair of these tiles are used or online.

 $ sudo fdctl configure init hyperthreads

-NOTICE hyperthreads ... unconfigured ... pack cpu 5 has hyperthread pair 37 which should be offline
+WARNING pack cpu 5 has hyperthread pair cpu 29 which should be offline.
+Proceeding but performance may be reduced.

-layout, Firedancer will ensure no other tiles are assigned to run on the hyperthread pairs, but if using a manual layout, it is possible to assign another tile to the pair, in which case configuration will succeed without turning the pair off.
+WARNING poh cpu 9 has hyperthread pair cpu 33 which should be offline.
+Proceeding but performance may be reduced.When using the auto layout, Firedancer will ensure no other tiles are assigned to run on the hyperthread pairs, but if using a manual layout, it is possible to assign another tile to the pair.

-The stage only needs to be run once after boot but before running Firedancer.
-It has no dependencies on any other stage, although it is dependent on the topology specified in your configuration.
+This stage has no dependencies on any other stage, but it is dependent on the topology specified in your configuration.
+It is recommended that you turn off the CPUs specified in the warning for optimal performance.

 ethtool-channels